ornl-ssd/cpp-novice/_episodes/01-structure.md

 teaching: 15
 exercises: 0
 questions:
+- "What are the basic elements of a C++ program?"
+- "How do I use comments in C++?"
+- "What are namespaces?"
 objectives:
+- "Learn the basic structure of a C++ program."
 keypoints:
+- "C++ formatting is very flexible, whitespace generally doesn't matter."
+- "C++ has two styles of comments, for single lines, and for multi-lines."
+- "Libraries generally exist in a separate namespace."
 ---

 Let's start with the simple "Hello World" program, and look at it in more detail: